 What are obsessions and compulsions?

-A compulsive disorder is characterised by recurring thoughts (obsession or intrusion) and behaviours (compulsions) that you have little control over and make you anxious.
+An obsessive compulsive disorder is characterised by recurring thoughts (obsession or intrusion) and/or behaviours (compulsions) that you have little control over and make you anxious.
 Acting on your compulsive behaviours results in a temporary decrease in anxiety.

-There are different types of compulsive thoughts and compulsive acts.
+There are different types of obsessive thoughts and compulsive acts.
 Some examples are having a fear of an accident or illness, or that something bad will happen to you or a loved one.

 We often see that someone may feel a strong need to check things that they have little control over.
 This behaviour creates tension and anxiety.